PICTURE BOOKS

 YOUNG ADULT

-Middle Grade, Picture Books, Young Adult
+Author Interview, Middle Grade, Young Adult

 Karen Krossing shares her publishing journey–it’s been a long and fruitful one!–as well as her exploration of writing in various categories, from YA to picture books, and details of her writing process.